General Ride questions

 Which GPS do you recommend?

-We recommend all riders purchase a Garmin Montana 700i prior to the ride.
+We recommend all riders purchase a Garmin Montana 710i or 760i prior to the ride.
 You will need powered mount and bracket so you don’t have to worry about battery life.
 All parts can be purchased through Malcolm Smith Motorsports.

 Do you have loaner GPS units?

 Yes.
 Our loaner units are Dakota 10 and have a fairly small screen.
 While these units will get you there, they are not ideal if you want to navigate quickly or if you have vision trouble.
-We recommend a Garmin Montana 700i which has a much brighter and larger screen.
+We recommend a Garmin Montana 710i or 760i which has a much brighter and larger screen.

 Can gear Be laundered along the way?